Search blog:

 4. Not planning for payments on account

-Simply put, a payment on account is an advanced payment HMRC asks you to make towards your next tax bill.
+A payment on account is an advanced payment HMRC asks you to make towards your next tax bill.
 This includes any Class 4 National Insurance contributions if you’re self-employed.

 After filing your Self Assessment, you’ll have to make two payments on account every year.
-Each payment represents half of your previous year’s tax bill — and payments on account are normally due by midnight on 31 January and 31 July each year.
+Each payment represents half of your previous year’s tax bill, and payments on account are normally due by midnight on 31 January and 31 July each year.

-• your last Self Assessment bill was under £1,000, or
+• Your last Self Assessment tax bill was under £1,000, or

-• you’ve already paid over 80% of all tax you owe
+• You’ve already paid over 80% of all tax you owe

 5. Not declaring the correct salary and benefits from PAYE jobs

-6. Claiming disallowed expenses
+6. Claiming allowable expenses

 There are many allowable expenses you can legitimately claim to reduce your tax bill.
 Allowable expenses are essential business costs that are required to keep your business up and running.
 They are tax-deductible, which means HMRC allows you to offset those expenses against your annual tax bill.

-A legitimate expense must have been incurred ‘wholly and exclusively’ for the purposes of running the business and be allowable for tax purposes.
-This means the costs should have been incurred while actually performing a business activity or trying to attract more business.
+A legitimate business expense must have been incurred ‘wholly and exclusively’ for the purposes of running the business and be allowable for tax purposes.
+This means the costs should have been incurred while performing a business activity or trying to attract more business.

 7. Not claiming tax relief on private pension contributions

+If you make private pension contributions, you could up to 100% tax relief on your annual earnings.
 This is especially important for higher-rate taxpayers who overpay hundreds of millions of pounds in tax every year due to unclaimed pension tax relief.

 You get this tax relief automatically if:

-• your employer takes workplace pension contributions out of your salary, or
+• Your employer takes workplace pension contributions out of your salary, or

-• you contribute towards a private pension and pay Income Tax at 20%, as your pension provider should claim the basic tax rate relief and add it to your pension pot
+• You contribute towards a private pension and pay Income Tax at 20%, as your pension provider should claim the basic tax rate relief and add it to your pension pot

-It is worth checking the basic rate relief has been claimed as there are a handful of pension providers who do not do this.
+It is worth checking the basic rate relief has been claimed, as there are a handful of pension providers who do not do this.

-• as a reduction in your current tax bill
+• As a reduction in your current tax bill

-• as a tax rebate
+• As a tax rebate

-• as a change in your tax code (i.e. you will pay less tax next year)
+• As a change in your tax code (i.e. you will pay less tax next year)

 HMRC will not remind you that you can claim this higher rate tax relief on your pension contributions – or that you have to claim it via your Self Assessment tax return.